Mix-modal Federated Learning for MRI Image Segmentation: Experiments

 The segmentation results under the proposed MixMFL setting on the BraTS21 dataset are reported in {Table}~\ref{table1}.
 The proposed MDM-MixMFL framework shows a significant improvement regarding the mDice metric, achieving a performance increase of 2.82 (\%) compared to the second-best performing method.
 This improvement highlights the robustness of our approach in handling the challenges posed by modality heterogeneity and data heterogeneity.
 As mentioned above, existing FL methods do not consider the mixed heterogeneity challenges induced by the MixMFL scenarios, and our MDM-MixMFL solves them by two measures, \ie, modality decoupling for personalized federated updating and modality memorizing for incomplete modality compensation.
 Specifically, our MDM-MixMFL overperforms the existing non-personalized federated learning methods (FedAVG \cite{mcmahan2017communication}, FedProx \cite{li2020federated}, FedAAAI \cite{wu2024feda3i}) by a large margin regarding the mDice metric.
 It is because they only seek a global-compromised but inevitably also a sub-optimal model for all clients.
 In contrast, the modality decoupling strategy in our MDM-MixMFL framework disentangles each modality into modality-tailored and modality-shared information, and then respectively tailored and shared updates corresponding modality encoders during federated aggregation, thus obtaining locally optimal tailored models for every client.
 Besides, our MDM-MixMFL also outperforms other personalized federated learning methods (IOP-FL \cite{jiang2023iop}) by a large margin of 4.9 (\%) regarding the mDice metric.
 We also include the AAW\cite{pan2025adaptive} method in our comparison, which is originally designed for multimodal federated learning without specific consideration of the proposed mix-modal setting.
 Our MDM-MixMFL achieves 58.60\% average mDice outperforming AAW\cite{pan2025adaptive} by +2.82\%.
 In addition, we report the upper bound of federated learning under the independent and identically distributed (i.i.d.) setting, and our MDM-MixMFL achieves an average performance only slightly lower than this upper bound.
 The superiority owes to two reasons: (1) Our MDM-MixMFL is equipped with a more fine-grained personalization strategy (\ie, the IOP-FL \cite{jiang2023iop} only personalizes at the model in each client while our modality decoupling strategy decouples each modality into more fine-grained modality-tailored and modality-shared parts.
 (2) The modality memorizing mechanism further compensates for incomplete modalities for each client during mix-modal federated updating.
+To further analyze the influence of loss weighting hyperparameters under the default two-modality-per-client BraTS21 setting, we conduct a sensitivity analysis on the classification loss weight $\mu$ and the triplet loss weight $\gamma$, as shown in Fig.~\ref{line_chart}.
+Specifically, we vary $\mu$ within $\{0.1, 0.3, 0.5, 0.7, 1.0\}$ and $\gamma$ within $\{10^{-5}, 5\times10^{-5}, 10^{-4}, 5\times10^{-4}, 10^{-3}\}$, while keeping all other settings unchanged.
+The results indicate that the adopted parameter configuration yields the best performance among the evaluated candidates.
+In addition, Table~\ref{three-modality} reports the comparison results under a three-modality-per-client MixMFL setting on the BraTS21 dataset.
+The results indicate that the proposed MDM-MixMFL framework consistently achieves superior performance under this alternative modality-allocation configuration, suggesting that the proposed method remains effective and exhibits good robustness across different MixMFL settings.